Adiabatic theory for the area-constrained Willmore flow: Setup of the problem

-A $3$-dimensional complete Riemannian manifold $(M,g)$ is said to be $C^k$-close to Schwarzschild if the following holds: \begin{enumerate} \item $M\setminus K$ is diffeomorphic to $\Rr^3\setminus \overline{B_1(0)}$ for some compact subset $K\subset M$. \item The metric $g$ splits as $g_S+h$, where $g_S:=\del{1+\frac{m}{2\abs{x}}}^4\delta_{ij}$ is the Schwarzschild metric with ADM mass $m>0$, and $h\in C^k$ is a small perturbation satisfying
+A $3$-dimensional complete Riemannian manifold $(M,g)$ is said to be $C^k$-close to Schwarzschild if the following holds: \begin{enumerate} \item $M\setminus K$ is diffeomorphic to $\Rb^3\setminus \overline{B_1(0)}$ for some compact subset $K\subset M$. \item The metric $g$ splits as $g_S+h$, where is the Schwarzschild metric with ADM mass $m>0$, and $h\in C^k$ is a small perturbation satisfying

 for some fixed small decay coefficient $\eta\ll1$.
-Here $x\in \Rr^3$ denotes the coordinate in the asymptotic chart on $M$. \end{enumerate} Physically, for applications to general relativity, such manifold $M$ is a perturbation of the static Schwarzschild black hole $(\Rr^3\setminus \overline{B_{m/2}(0)},g_S)$.
+Here $x\in \Rb^3$ denotes the coordinate in the asymptotic chart on $M$. \end{enumerate} Physically, for applications to general relativity, such manifold $M$ is a perturbation of the static Schwarzschild black hole $(\Rb^3\setminus \overline{B_{m/2}(0)},g_S)$.

 To simplify notations, throughout the paper we normalize ADM mass to be $m=2$.
-We assume that the ambiance space $M$ is $C^k$-close to Schwarzschild for sufficiently large $k$, and that in \eqref{h} the decay coefficient $\eta\ll1$.
+We assume that the ambient space $M$ is $C^k$-close to Schwarzschild for sufficiently large $k$, and that in \eqref{h} the decay coefficient $\eta\ll1$.
 Thus in what follows we take where $h$ is as in \eqref{h}.

-To use results in \cite{MR2785762,MR4236532,eichmair2021large}, we assume the scalar curvature $\Sc$ on $M$ satisfies the following decay properties:
+To use results in \cites{MR2785762,MR4236532,eichmair2021large}, we assume the scalar curvature $\Sc$ on $M$ satisfies the following decay properties:

-The asymptotically-flatness condition \eqref{1.2} is satisfied if $g$ is $C^k$-close to Schwarzschild with $k\ge 4$, and $\Sc=o(\abs{x}^4)$, in which case $\grad \Sc=o(\abs{x}^{-5})$. \eqref{1.3} means the scalar curvature on $M$ is asymptotically even.
+The asymptotic flatness condition \eqref{1.2} is satisfied if $g$ is $C^k$-close to Schwarzschild with $k\ge 4$, and $\Sc=o(\abs{x}^4)$, in which case $\grad \Sc=o(\abs{x}^{-5})$. \eqref{1.3} means the scalar curvature on $M$ is asymptotically even.
 Geometrically, condition \eqref{1.2} provides quantitative control for various estimates involving extrinsic geometric quantities.
 Condition \eqref{1.3} provides qualitative control of the effective action in Secs. \ref{sec:3}, \ref{sec:A2}.